apache/ozone/hadoop-hdds/docs/content/feature/NonrollingUpgrade.md

 ## Upgrade States

 After upgrading components, the upgrade process is divided into two states.
 The current state of the upgrade for OM can be queried by running `ozone admin om finalizationstatus` and for the SCM by running `ozone admin scm finalizationstatus`.
+TODO: Datanode finalization?

 1. **Pre-finalized**: When the current components are stopped and the new versions are started, they will see that the data on disk was written by a previous version of Ozone and enter a pre-finalized state.
 In the pre-finalized state:
     - The cluster can be downgraded at any time by stopping all components and restarting with the old versions.
     - Backwards incompatible features introduced in the new version will be disallowed by the cluster.
+    - The cluster will remain fully operational with all functionality present in the old version still allowed.
     - Any data created while pre-finalized will remain readable after downgrade.

 2. **Finalized**: When a finalize command is given to OM or SCM, they will enter a finalized state.
 In the finalized state:
     - The cluster can no longer be downgraded.
     - All new features of the cluster introduced in the new version can be used.

-## Steps to upgrade or downgrade
+## Steps to upgrade or downgrade OM, SCM, and datanodes

 Starting with your current version of Ozone, complete the following steps to upgrade to a newer version of Ozone.